 St John’s most famous beach is also one of the most photographed beaches in the United States Virgin Islands.
 Over a quarter mile of beautiful white sand makes this the showpiece beach of the National Park Service.
-Enjoy a self-guided snorkel trail with underwater information about coral formations and sea life.
+Enjoy the self-guided Underwater Snorkeling Trail; with underwater information about coral formations and sea life.
 Facilities include a snack bar/grill, souvenir shop, showers, restrooms, public telephones, and lifeguards.
 Please note: Trunk Bay is the only St John beach that charges an entrance fee.

 360 VR View of Trunk Bay Beach

 St John’s most visited beach, the most photographed beach and voted one of the top ten beaches in the world by Condé Nast Traveler magazine!
 If that isn’t enough for you – it lives up to all the hype!
 Conveniently located with good parking and taxi service, you’ll find plenty of beautiful white sand beach with towering coconut palms, aqua blue water and terrific snorkeling.

 Because of its popularity, Trunk gets a fair number of visitors.
 The numbers, not surprisingly, often correspond to the number of cruise ships at port in Charlotte Amalie on St Thomas.
 Check the cruise ship schedule.

 While the beach can get crowded nearest the beach entrances and closest to the snorkeling trail – fewer people venture down the beach to the west ( left as you face the ocean).
 If you’re looking for a bit more space …make the walk. you’ll also find a little beach at the far end.
 It doesn’t get as much sun …but it’s about as private as you get on Trunk ; )

 Note: Unlike most of St John’s beaches – Trunk does have a lifeguard.